ScanzyLLC/scanzy-barcodescanner-sample-ios-swift/README.md

 ### Install ScanzyBarcodeScannerSDK

-Add below pod to the Podfile under your project root folder, (create the Podfile file if it doesn't exist)
+Add the below pod to the Podfile under your project root folder, (create the Podfile file if it doesn't exist).

 ```
 pod 'ScanzyBarcodeScannerSDK', '~> 0.0.6'
 ```

-and then run: pod install --repo-update on your terminal on the root folder of project.
+Then run: pod install --repo-update on your terminal in the root folder of your project.

 ### Quick Start